FollowTheProcess/pytoil/docs/index.md

     keep in mind though, you'll have to install it globally for it to work so it might be better to use pipx

+pytoil will install everything it needs *in python* to work.
+However, it's full feature set can only be accessed if you have the following external dependencies:

+* [git]
+* [conda] (if you work with conda)

 ## Quickstart

 `pytoil` is super easy to get started with.